Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Evidence for Independent Discovery

 Cross-domain awareness emerges primarily after 2010: ML papers begin citing complexity science, econophysics bridges finance and physics.
 This delayed integration supports natural convergence---each domain developed independently, with cross-fertilization coming after maturation.

 Quantitative citation analysis confirms this pattern.
-Analyzing forward citations of 10 foundational papers via the Semantic Scholar API, we find cross-domain citation rates increasing from 43\% (1987--2000, $N = 287$) to 51\% (2001--2010, $N = 1{,}500$) to 52\% (2011--2025, $N = 10{,}664$).
-In all three periods, citations were significantly more domain-clustered than a random-mixing null model would predict ($\chi^2 > 80$, $p < 0.0001$ in each period; Table~\ref{tab:citations}).
-The trend is consistent with gradual integration across fields, accelerating after 2010.
+We selected seed papers as the foundational or most-cited methodological contribution in each domain (e.g., Onsager for physics, Peng for DFA, Peters for finance)---choosing papers that defined a technique rather than papers likely to attract cross-domain attention.
+Analyzing forward citations of these 15 seed papers across six Semantic Scholar--resolvable domains (28{,}591 unique citing papers), we find cross-domain citation rates consistently below the random-mixing null model in every period ($p < 0.0001$; Table~\ref{tab:citations}).
+Cross-domain rates rise modestly from 64\% (1996--2005) to 69\% (2006--2015) before declining to 56\% (2016--2026); the recent decline likely reflects the high rate of unclassified papers in Semantic Scholar's recent records (19\% unknown in 2016--2026 vs.\ 4\% in 1996--2005).
+The consistently siloed pattern---observed rates 15--20 percentage points below random-mixing expectations---supports independent development rather than cross-pollination.

-This null model assumes unrestricted mixing across domains.
+This null model assumes unrestricted mixing across domains---a deliberate simplification.
 In practice, journal scope constraints, reviewer pool segmentation, and field-specific citation norms reduce expected cross-citation rates below the random-mixing baseline.
-A more restrictive null---for example, a block model conditioned on journal co-occurrence---would likely still show significant clustering but with reduced effect sizes.
-We therefore interpret the chi-squared results as strong evidence for domain clustering, while acknowledging that the magnitude of departure from expectation is an upper bound.
+A more restrictive null---for example, a stochastic block model conditioned on journal co-occurrence or a gravity model incorporating disciplinary distance---would likely still show significant clustering but with reduced effect sizes.
+We therefore interpret the chi-squared results as evidence for domain clustering consistent with the qualitative evidence (absent citations, independent notation, institutional separation), while acknowledging that the magnitude of departure from the HHI expectation is an upper bound on the ``true'' clustering effect.

-Notably, Sornette's cross-domain synthesis textbook \cite{sornette2004} was itself primarily cited within physics during 2001--2010 (cross-domain rate: 26\%), suggesting that even explicit synthesis faces adoption barriers across disciplinary boundaries.
-Three heavily-cited papers were sampled at 2{,}000 citations rather than exhaustively; two foundational papers (Onsager 1944, Greenshields 1935) predate reliable Semantic Scholar coverage.
-CS/ML citations dominate the 2011--2025 period (56\%), reflecting that field's rapid growth rather than a shift in the convergence pattern.
-Domain classifications were assigned by the authors based on journal venue, department affiliation, and paper content; we did not employ independent coders, and borderline cases (e.g., Stanley's group straddling physics and biomedicine) were resolved by primary research focus.
-Restricting heavily-cited papers to 2{,}000 citations may oversample early citations; however, the three affected papers (Peng, Kauffman, Jaeger) span different domains, limiting systematic bias in any one direction.